At Winsor, we believe that all children are capable of developing a deep understanding of mathematics.

 We believe in a growth mindset, using a mastery approach to ensure that all children make progress in the fundamentals of maths.

-We believe that an exploratory approach to mathematics is key to learning.
-All children move through the content at the same pace, focused around quality first teaching.
+Planning from this mastery mindset means children move through their maths learning content at the same pace, focused around quality first teaching.
 Differentiation is through depth rather than through acceleration of content.
-We teach using a CPA (concrete, pictorial, abstract) so that learning is made real for all children.
-The use of manipulatives as a scaffold for learning is in place throughout the school, meaning that children have a hook for their understanding.
+Teaching this way allows our learners to acquire a deep, long-term, secure and adaptable understanding of the subject.
+This deep understanding of maths is supported by the use of CPA (concrete, pictorial, abstract) materials so that learning is made real for all children.
+The use of manipulatives, as a scaffold for learning, is in place throughout the school, meaning that children have a foundation to build their knowledge of maths upon.

 Mathematics teaching is taught in most instances as an isolated subject.
 However, we believe that children need to recognise how important it is in real life.
 We ensure that maths is used across the curriculum, notably in Science, PE, Computing and Geography.
 This ensures that children have a broad understanding of every area of maths and opportunities to apply their knowledge practically.

 One of the key aims of the maths curriculum is that all children become fluent mathematicians who can both reason, problem solve and make connections within maths.